 The Second Half of The Day: The Bike

 Full from lunch, we swapped the jungle trail for 2.5 hours of rural, off-road cycling.
 Again, for this you need an average level of fitness but maybe above average leg strength for the hills!
 The first part of the cycling adventure was country paths where you are mostly descending the mountain and using your momentum to ascend the small hills.
 However, you do get to one monster hill after about 30 minutes into the journey which starts off extremely steep.
 Tip, don’t go into a low gear too early!
 I found the first part very hard just because I didn’t have strength in my foot but I was able to do it.
 If you really don’t like hills, there is a support car following you so you can hitch a ride whenever you want!

 Just when I thought I couldn’t carry on, we stopped at a perfect location with stunning views of rice fields and distant mountains.
-With a much needed swig of water and some time to catch our breath, we took a few moments to appreciate our surroundings and take some pictures.
+With a much-needed swig of water and some time to catch our breath, we took a few moments to appreciate our surroundings and take some pictures.
 That view alone made the whole day worth it.
 A fun fact about Thailand is that it is so diverse.
 It has lush fields, valleys, beaches and more.